dayanruben/swift-android-examples/hello-swift-raw-jni-callback/README.md

-# Swift to Android Callbacks
+# Swift to Android Callbacks using Raw JNI

-This example demonstrates bidirectional communication between Swift and Android.
+This example demonstrates bidirectional communication between Swift and Android, without the use of swift-java interoperability support, just by using raw JNI.
 The Swift code runs a timer that calls back to Android every second to update the UI with the current time (HH:MM:SS format).

 ![Screenshot](screenshot.png)